Outliving Your Money Is Not a Spending Problem

 Life is not static.

-Retirement is not a single moment.
+Retirement is not one moment.

 It is a long sequence of decisions stretched across decades.